-The content outline changes following the review and analysis of the Dietetics Practice Audit.
-The last Audit was conducted in 2015.
-The current content outline took effect January 1, 2017.
+The content outline changes every 5 years following the review and analysis of the Dietetics Practice Audit.
+The last audit was conducted in 2020.
+The current content outline took effect January 1, 2022 (based on the 2020 audit).

-2017-2021 Dietitians Dietetic Technicians Domain I Principles of Dietetics 25% Nutrition Science and Care for Individuals and Groups 44% Domain II Nutrition Care for Individuals and Groups 40% Food Science and Food Service 24% Domain III Management of Food and Nutrition Programs and Services 21% Management of Food and Nutrition Services 32% Domain IV Foodcarvica Systems 1/10/
+Dietitians Dietetic Technicians Domain I Principles of Dietetics Nutrition Science and Care for Individuals and Groups 41% Domain II Nutrition Care for Individuals and Groups 45% Food Science and Food Service 21% Domain III Management of Food and Nutrition Programs and Services 21% Management of Food and Nutrition Services 38% Domain IV Foodservice Systems 13%